Create and Configure Competition

 Choose the Competition System from a drop-down list (single round-robin, double round-robin, predefined, etc.)

-Hit 💾 the Save button to create New Competition.
+Hit 💾 the Save button to create a New Competition.

-To Edit competitions details hit the EDIT button.
-This action allows you to change details, change competition status and add documents.
+To edit the competition details, hit the EDIT button.
+This action enables you to update details, modify competition status, and add documents.

 General Settings

-General Settings Tab includes data that is prefilled from the selected Competition Type but can, in special cases, be updated/overridden for that specific competition:
+The General Settings Tab includes data that is prefilled from the selected Competition Type, but can, in special cases, be updated/overridden for that specific competition:

-Team Type (National team, Regional teams, Club teams): prefilled from Competition Type and cannot be edited nor changed.
+Team Type (National team, Regional teams, Club teams): prefilled from Competition Type and cannot be edited or changed.

-Discipline (sport) and Gender: prefilled from Competition Type and cannot be edited nor changed.
+Discipline (sport) and Gender: prefilled from Competition Type and cannot be edited or changed.

-Age Category, Min age of players, Max age of players, Reference Date (for calculating the age of player): : prefilled from Competition Type and cannot be edited nor changed.
+Age Category, Min age of players, Max age of players, Reference Date (for calculating the age of players): prefilled from Competition Type and cannot be edited or changed.

 The Match date will serve as the reference date for the Match lineup